sciZer0/7/v/README.md

 In the paper, a simple language is intentionally used, along with a magazine style — in order for the whole concept to be convenient for understanding to more amount of people.

-Also, the present tense is mostly used, like it is happening right now or already happened.
+Also, for the sake of expressiveness, the present tense is mostly used, like it is happening right now or already happened.